ZstGAN: An Adversarial Approach for Unsupervised Zero-Shot Image-to-Image Translation: Framework

 \subsection{Architecture}

 The architecture of our proposed ZstGAN is shown in Figure~\ref{fig:framework}.
 We use $\mathcal{N}(0,I)$ to denote a Gaussian distribution.
-There are three encoders in out framework, $E_i:\mathcal{X}\mapsto\mathbb{R}^d$, $E_v:\mathcal{X}\mapsto\mathbb{R}^d$ and $E_a:\mathcal{A}\times\mathcal{N}(0,I)\to\mathbb{R}^d$, which work on extracting domain-invariant features, vision-based domain-specific features and attribute-based domain-specific features respectively.
+There are three encoders in our framework, domain-invariant encoder $E_i:\mathcal{X}\mapsto\mathbb{R}^d$, visual-to-semantic encoder $E_v:\mathcal{X}\mapsto\mathbb{R}^d$ and attribute-to-semantic encoder $E_a:\mathcal{A}\times\mathcal{N}(0,I)\to\mathbb{R}^d$, which work on extracting domain-invariant features, vision-based domain-specific features and attribute-based domain-specific features respectively.
 A decoder $G(\cdot,\cdot)$ is also needed to convert the hidden representations into natural images, where the first input is domain-invariant features and the second input is domain-specific features.
 That is, to generate an image, $f_v$ and $f_a$ works as follows:

-where $x_1,x_2\in\mathcal{X}$ and $a_2\in\mathcal{A}$.
+where $x_1,x_2\in\mathcal{X}$, $a_2\in\mathcal{A}$, and $z$ is a noise vector sampled from $\mathcal{N}(0,I)$.
 We denote these two mappings with V-ZstGAN and A-ZstGAN respectively.
-In our configuration, we do not explicitly train $f_a$ in the training stage and it is naturally obtained by training $f_v$ with the following constraints.
+In our configuration, we do not explicitly train $f_a$ in the training stage and it is naturally obtained by training $f_v$ with the following objective functions.

-The objective function is designed according to the following criteria:
+The objective functions are designed according to the following criteria:

 (1) {\em Domain-specific features with semantic consistency}

 Given a tuple $(x_2,l_2,a_2)\in\mathcal{S}$, the image $x_2$ and the attribute $a_2$ should share the same semantic representation.
 For such purpose, we utilize an adversarial training scheme which requires outputs of $E_{v}$ and $E_{a}$ to follow the same distribution conditioned on domain attributes.
 We need a domain-specific features discriminator $D_s$ which is used to distinguish outputs of $E_{v}$ and $E_{a}$.
 In detail, the adversarial training objective for $E_{v}$ and $E_{a}$ is: